Hjorthmedh/RGCmorphology/ms/intro.md

 genetically identified RGCs with RGCs from three heterogeneous lines where a broad range of RGCs were labelled.
 Using these heterogeneous lines, they predicted the existence of six new types of RGCs.
-One of our goals was to combine our data set with their data set to see if we could identify one of their unknown six types.
+One of our goals was to combine our data set with theirs to see if we could identify one of their unknown six types.
 As a control, as both datasets included samples of CB2 and Cdh3 RGCs we first checked whether features were consistent between the two laboratories.
 However, we found significant between-laboratory differences in the